shabtronic/PiZero-FlashCom/README.md

 Waits for commands from the PC.

-Three basic commands
+Three basic internal commands

 PICMD:HELO
-  PI will send back "PI: We are Connected!\n" - FlashCom uses this to detect COM port.
+  PI will send back "PI: We are Connected!\n" - FlashCom uses this to auto detect COM port.

 PICMD:RBOO
   PI will Reboot!